Leslie Ludy

-Biograph
+Biography

 Leslie married her husband, Eric Ludy, in December 1994 in Denver, Colorado.
-Their story garnered much attention from the Christian community and was detailed in their popular books When Dreams Come True and When God Writes Your Love Story, the latter of which is one of the top-selling Christian relationship books ever written.
+Their story garnered much attention from the Christian community and was detailed in their books When Dreams Come True and When God Writes Your Love Story.
 Leslie Ludy's first book was published when she was 19 years old.
 From that point forward Ludy began traveling the world, speaking to various Christians on the principles of the Christian life.

 Over a three-year period from 2005 to 2008, Ludy and Eric wrote 11 books.
 It was in this prolific season that she fine-tuned her articulation of what she terms "set-apart femininity".
 She serves as the executive director of Set Apart Girl, an organization that provides books, resources, conferences, and training for young Christian women.
-Her book, Set-Apart Femininity, published by Harvest House, garnered much acclaim and was a finalist for the Retailer’s Choice Award in 2009, in the Women’s Non-Fiction category.
+Her book, Set-Apart Femininity, published by Harvest House, garnered much acclaim and was a finalist for the Retailer's Choice Award in 2009, in the Women's Non-Fiction category.
 Paula Friedrichsen of the Christian Broadcasting Network said in a review of Set-Apart Femininity, "Leslie Ludy is a fresh voice in an age of compromise, and a passionate leader of young women everywhere.
 This book will appeal to those who believe that the lines have become blurred between the church and the world — and would be perfect for a discussion group or book club."

 In 2009, the Ludys launched Ellerslie Leadership Training, a collegiate-level discipleship training program designed for Christian men and women who seek to live out the Christian life in a world-impacting way.
 Eric and Leslie live in Windsor, Colorado with their six children.